Sitka, Alaska: Print

 Sitka is served by the Daily Sitka Sentinel, one of the few remaining independently owned daily newspapers in the state.
 Sitka also receives circulation of the Capital City Weekly, a weekly regional newspaper based out of Juneau.

 Alaska's first newspaper following the Alaska purchase, the Sitka Times, was published by Barney O. Ragan on September 19, 1868.
 Only four issues were published that year, as Ragan cited a lack of resources available at the time.
 The paper resumed publishing the following year as the Alaska Times.
 In 1870, it moved to Seattle, where the year following it was renamed the Seattle Times (not to be confused with the modern-day newspaper of the same name).

 Radio

-Sitka has three radio stations, public radio station KCAW (Raven Radio), and commercial radio stations KIFW, and KSBZ.
+Sitka has three radio stations, a public radio station KCAW (Raven Radio), and commercial radio stations KIFW, and KSBZ.
 Sitka previously had a Presbyterian Church owned KSEW.

 Television

 KTNL-TV (MeTV) broadcasts out of Sitka on Channel 13 (Cable 6) serving Southeast Alaska.
 Additionally, KSCT-LP (NBC) Channel 5, KTOO (PBS) Channel 10, and KJUD (ABC/CW) serve the region.
 There was a previous NBC affiliate in the Region, KSA-TV, available to cable systems, which is now defunct.